 Dental sealants are very thing coatings used to fill in deep grooves and pits in teeth that can harbor bacteria.
 Sealants are applied to healthy chewing surfaces of the teeth to prevent decay and cavities – especially among children.
-According to the Centers for Disease Control, tooth decay affects more than half of children ages 6 – 8, and even more older children and teens.
-By applying sealants, families can prevent decay and the save on the costs associated with filling cavities.
-It is very common, and often recommended, for children to get sealants in their back teeth shortly after the teeth erupt from the gums into the mouth- usually beginning around age 6.
+According to the Centers for Disease Control, tooth decay affects more than half of children ages 6 – 8, and even older children and teens.
+By applying sealants, families can prevent decay and save on the costs associated with filling cavities.
+It is very common and often recommended, for children to get sealants on their back teeth shortly after the teeth erupt from the gums into the mouth- usually beginning around age 6.
 Sealants are not just for children- certain adult teeth will also benefit from sealants.

 Did you know…

 Frequently Asked Questions

 How do I know if dental sealants are right for my child?

 Sealants may be right for your child if he or she has molar teeth that are healthy and free of decay.
 Schedule a dental consultation for a complete examination to determine if dental sealants could be a preventative health solution for your children.

 What should I expect when my child gets dental sealants?